blame it on the scorpion bowl

 pillowy steamed bun, tender pork topped with a sticky sweet hoisin sauce, and pickled radish (love those!) this was perfection.

 i wish i had a better picture. this is the point in the night when alcohol kicked in and i was like, screw it, my flash is going on! unfortunately, any photography skills i have turned off

-tommy ordred the tea-smoked spare ribs…i roll my eyes and make fun of him, whenever tom orders spare ribs but i’m soo glad he got these. these fell right off the bone and melted in your mouth. they also had this crisp glazed exterior that packed so much flavor.
+we also got tea smoked short ribs. the meat fell right off the bone and melted in your mouth. they also had this crisp glazed exterior that packed so much flavor.

 nay chose tiger’s tears, which is grilled steak salad topped with thai basil, lime, khao koor and asian braised short rib tacos.